amul20/Rbac/README.md

 Also sql files are attached in the resources folder which will create the tables and data for testing the APIs

+User and Roles are many-to-many relation.
+Hence, their relation is given in user_role table.

+Similary one role can have any number of actions on a resource and it can also have many resources.

+So I have made a table rra which maintains the relationship between role, resources and action.
+One entry of this table tells that this role has this action on this particular resource.